Kursk submarine disaster: Accusations of cover-up

 The Komsomolskaya Pravda tabloid published a report in June 2001 that senior officers in the Russian Navy had engaged in an elaborate deception to cover the actual cause of the disaster.
 This referred to statements that the boat's captain, Gennady Lyachin, had sent a message to headquarters immediately prior to the explosion, "We have a malfunctioning torpedo.
 Request permission to fire it," though it is unlikely that, as captain of the vessel, he would have needed to request permission under such circumstances.

 The Russian Navy was later criticised as misrepresenting facts and misleading the public.
 The navy feared that if the submarine were revealed to have blown up because of crew incompetence, Russia's status as a great power would be in doubt.
 Their response was compared to the Soviet style of cover-up and stonewalling like that of the Chernobyl disaster.
-Minister of Defence Sergeyev said in interviews on 21 March 2000 that he had never refused any foreign help.
+Minister of Defence Sergeyev said in interviews on 21 August 2000 that he had never refused any foreign help.

 The Guardian wrote in a 2002 review of two books, Kursk, Russia's Lost Pride and A Time to Die: The Kursk Disaster:

 Conspiracy theories

-While most experts agreed that a torpedo had exploded, they differed on what caused the explosion.
+While most experts agreed a torpedo explosion occurred, they disagreed on the cause.
 Many Russians did not believe that Kursk could be so easily sunk.
-The tragedy spawned a number of wild conspiracy theories to explain the disaster.
+The tragedy spawned a number of conspiracy theories.
 One theory offered was an explosion located in the high-pressure air tanks used to blow the ballast tanks, located near the torpedo tubes.
-Mainstream publications like Der Spiegel, Berliner Zeitung, and the Sunday Times claimed to possess documentation proving that the submarine was struck by a missile fired by Pyotr Velikiy.
-This was the largest naval exercise that the Russian Navy had conducted in more than a decade, which increased the chances of a friendly fire incident.
+Mainstream publications like Der Spiegel, Berliner Zeitung, and the Sunday Times claimed to possess documentation proving the submarine was struck by a missile fired by Pyotr Velikiy.
+This was the largest naval exercise that the Russian Navy had conducted in more than a decade, which increased the probability of a friendly fire incident.
 Other theories included Chechen espionage, human error, sabotage, and that Kursk was testing a new top-secret torpedo, Shkval (Squall), capable of speeds in excess of 200 knot.
 Another theory was that USS Memphis had fired a torpedo at Kursk.